Section 13 of 22

-DMV monitors your driving record.
+DMV monitors your driver’s record.
 If you are stopped by a law enforcement officer and cited (ticketed) for a traffic violation, you sign the ticket as a promise to appear in traffic court.
-If you get a traffic ticket and fail to appear (FTA) in court, DMV may suspend your driving privilege until you appear.
+As an adult or minor, if you get a traffic ticket and fail to appear (FTA) in court, DMV may suspend your driving privilege until you appear.
 If you do not keep your promise to appear in court, the FTA goes on your driver record.

 Each time you are convicted of a moving traffic violation, the court notifies DMV.
 The conviction is placed on your driver’s record.
 Convictions reported by other states and juvenile court are also added to your driver’s record.
 Traffic convictions and collisions stay on your record for 36 months or longer, depending on the type of conviction.
 As an adult, your license may be suspended if your driver’s record shows one of the following point totals:

 - 4 points in 12 months.

 Traffic Violator School